celeritas-project/celeritas/doc/appendices/administration.rst

     `helper notebook`_ in the Celeritas documents repository to automate this.
 4. Tag the branch on your fork with ``vX.Y.Z-rc.N`` where N starts with 1, and increment for every time you return to this step due to new pull requests.
-5. Run regression tests on Summit (for performance testing), Crusher (for HIP testing), and an additional machine with debug assertions enabled (e.g., Wildstyle).
+5. Run performance regression tests on Summit (for performance testing), Crusher/Frontier (for HIP testing), and an additional machine with debug assertions enabled (e.g., Wildstyle).
 6. [TODO: define high-level validation tests like `geant-val`_ and a test matrix correlating capability areas (code files/directories changed) to test names.]
 Rerun and perform a cursory check on all validation tests that